Ralpina/Orchis-Target-Capture/README.md

 # Analysis of targeted capture data (Angiosperms353 bait sets) in _Orchis_ populations from a hybrid zone

-This repository includes scripts for the the analysis of targeted capture data (Angiosperms353 baits) from populations of Orchis spp. from a hybrid zone (_O. militaris_, _O. purpurea_ and their hybrids, including some individuals of _O. anthropophora_ and _O. simia_).
-The related manuscript is in preparation (Bersweden L., Gargiulo R. et al.; updates about the manuscript will be shared here).
+This repository includes scripts for the analysis of targeted capture data (Angiosperms353 baits) from populations of _Orchis_ spp. from a hybrid zone (_O. militaris_, _O. purpurea_ and their hybrids, including some individuals of _O. anthropophora_ and _O. simia_).
+The associated manuscript is in preparation (Bersweden L., Gargiulo R. et al.; updates about the manuscript will be shared here).
 Part of the workflow was adapted from one of the tutorials at the [ConGen2021 workshop](https://github.com/renaschweizer/congen-gatk).

 ## Table of contents
 -[Directory description](https://github.com/Ralpina/Orchis-Target-Capture#directory-description)